candrews800/discovercooks/readme.md

     9. Compress Images (Imagick?)
     10. Center recipe images in clipping for search items
     11. Filter By Categories that have no recipes -> on category page, shouldn't be seen
+    12. Cant scroll on phone on edit recipe
+    13. Autofocus modal on modal opening

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST